 Stunning West Coast Of Ireland – The Wild Atlantic Way

 The very first time I set foot in Ireland, something caught my heart instantly, I cannot quite put my finger on it.
 There is an essence and spirit inherent here, that is like no other, a mysticism and tender beauty, a rare softness that will just take your breath away.
 When you go on to have your first pint of Guinness in one of the local pubs and are charmed by some friendly local who will tell you a silly joke, you lose your footing and you fall in love with this tiny little country stuck way out in the Atlantic Ocean.
+Ireland certainly took a bit of my heart so much so I am headed back in April 2018 and cannot wait!

 One sure way of being blown away by the green island is to journey along the Wild Atlantic Way along the West Coast of Ireland.
 Actually, the route starts on the north coast on the Inishowen Peninsula and finishes in the quaint little town of Kinsale on the south coast.
-The Wild Atlantic Way is 1600 miles in length and features piles of natural wonder, countless beautiful towns and villages, world class waves, stunning cliffs and a wildness and freedom you will never forget.
+The Wild Atlantic Way is 1600 miles in length and features piles of natural wonder, countless beautiful towns and villages, world-class waves, stunning cliffs and a wildness and freedom you will never forget.
 Unlike most of Europe, Ireland has lots of open spaces, uninhabited mountains and valleys, charmingly bad roads and a heap of sleepy towns with one shop, a church, and a pub.

 Starting off on the northern coast, you will stumble upon the remote and untouched beauty of County Donegal, a place considered so far off into the Atlantic Ocean that even Irish people rarely venture there.
 But when you do, you will find gorgeous beaches, endless open spaces and forty shades of green.